International Banking and Finance Law LLM

 Entry requirements

-A bachelor degree with a 2:1 (hons) in a related area.
+A bachelor degree with a 2:1 (hons) in law or a related subject such as banking, finance, economics, or business.

 English language requirements